FweeGamerHD/ServerPlayertimeTicker/README.md

-# Server Player Time Ticker
+# ServerPlayertimeTicker

-Server Player Time Ticker is a Minecraft Fabric mod that tracks and manages playtime for players on a server.
+ServerPlayertimeTicker is a Minecraft Fabric mod that tracks and manages playtime for players on a server.

 ## Features

 - **Automatic Playtime Tracking:** Automatically tracks the playtime of each player on the server.
 - **Maximum Playtime Limit:** Enforces a maximum playtime limit for each player, kicking them from the server if exceeded.
-- **Configurable:** Customize settings such as maximum playtime and action bar message using a configuration file and in-game commands.
+- **Configurable:** Customize settings such as maximum playtime and hotbar message using a configuration file.
 - **Real-time Updates:** Syncs configuration changes in almost real-time, ensuring the server adapts quickly.

 ## Usage